W R Burner (Minister of the Gospel)

 Scripture reveals: What is a man profited, if he shall gain the whole world, and lose his own soul?
 Or what shall a man give in exchange for his soul (Matthew 16:26).
 It was noted that though man may be seeking his own profit, will find himself sadly mistaken; because all the power, pleasures, and riches of it, will one day be forfeited.

 Nothing short of the cleansing blood of Christ, will keep one from the wrath of God, with the soul irrecoverable, in a literal burning Hell, never to be retrieved.
 Today is the day of salvation!
-Life after death can be of a victorious nature (through Jesus as one's Lord and Savior), rather than one of doom; if the right decision is made!
+Life after death can be of a victorious nature (through Jesus as one's Lord and Savior), rather than one of doom (a Devil's Hell); if the right decision is made!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.